bgtdevhub/aqi-arcgis-synchronizer/README.md

 ### Prerequisites

-The app can be deploy as standalone NodeJS web app or as a AWS lambda function.
+1. The app can be deploy as standalone NodeJS web app or as a AWS lambda function.
 To deploy to AWS Lambda, use [Serverless](https://serverless.com/)
+2. All API called to EPA required us to provide API key, therefore we need to firstly register and subscribe the product via https://portal.api.epa.vic.gov.au/.

 ### Installing